Australian residential architectural styles: Victorian Filigree

-As housing developed in Australia, verandas became important as a way of shading the house.
+As housing developed in Australia, verandahs became important as a way of shading the house.
 From the mid-19th century in particular, as people became more affluent, they built more elaborate homes, and one of the favoured elaborations was the filigree, or screen, of cast iron or wrought iron, or timber fretwork.
 This developed to the point where it has become one of the major features of Australian architecture.
 Many homes with this feature are also considered Italianate architecture, the filigree element being the cast iron balcony.

 Melbournia Terrace, Carlton.
 Completed in 1877.

 Tasma Terrace, East Melbourne.
 Victorian Free Classical terrace with filigree verandahs; completed 1879.
 The headquarters of the National Trust (Victoria).

 Holcombe Terrace, Carlton; completed 1884.
 One of Australia's best examples of the residential filigree style executed in polychrome brick.

 Palma Rosa, Hamilton, Queensland.
 Andrea Stombuco, architect; completed 1887.

 Wardlow, Parkville, Melbourne; built 1888.
 Italianate mansion with canted verandah screens.